Cruise Destinations and Timings (Peak Seasons, Popular Itineraries and Weather)

 • Northern Europe

-• Includes places like The Netherlands, Belgium, France and Spain
+• Includes places like the Netherlands, Belgium, France and Spain

 • Some ports are industrial and require transfers